gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 For a detailed example, visit the [Using Docker images documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#define-an-image-from-a-private-container-registry).

-The steps performed by the Runner can be summed up to:
+The steps performed by the runner can be summed up as:

 1. The registry name is found from the image name.
 1. If the value is not empty, the executor will search for the authentication